skaringula/skaringula.github.io/index.md

 **Introduction:** NIDDK (National Institute of Diabetes and Digestive and Kidney Diseases) research creates knowledge about and treatments for the most chronic, costly, and consequential diseases.
 The dataset used in this project is originally from NIDDK.
 The objective was to predict whether or not a patient has diabetes, based on certain diagnostic measurements included in the dataset.

 **Objective:**
 I completed this project for my capstone which was the final assessment for the Data Science Master's Program from Simplilearn.
 The objective of this project was to analyze the datasets from NIDKK to draw valauble insights from the medical predictor variables (glucose, insulin, blood pressure, etc.) and see how those impact the target variable (outcome - whether the patient is diagnosed with diabetes or not).
 After preliminary cleaning, transformation, and exploratory data analysis of the dataset, I moved on to train multiple classification algorithms for the prediction of diabetes in patients.
 I compared the performance of these models to find that the Random Forest machine learning model produced the best performance for this project.
-Lastly, I created a dashboard for the visualization the relationship between the parameters and the outcome in the data which can be found here.
+Lastly, I created a dashboard for the visualization the relationship between the parameters and the outcome in the data which can be found [here](https://public.tableau.com/views/HealthcareCapstone-DiabetesDashboard/DIABETES?:language=en-US&:display_count=n&:origin=viz_share_link) .

 **Tasks performed in this project:**
 - Data Cleaning